sternSargentRA/pyTM/Docs/source/black1/perm_income.rst

    (1-\beta) b_t + c_t = (1-\beta) E_t \sum_{j=0}^\infty \beta^j y_{t+j},
    :label: sprob77

-which asserts that the *cointegrating residual*  on the left side equals the conditional expectation of the geometric sum of future incomes on the right. [#f8]_
+Equation :eq:`sprob77`  asserts that the *cointegrating residual*  on the left side equals the conditional expectation of the geometric sum of future incomes on the right. [#f8]_

 .. _sub_debt_dynamics: